 We started with a series of workshops to define our core value proposition.
 Our challenge was to narrow down our features to target user jobs and pain-points that other products were not addressing: engagement and cultural relevance.

-We focused on the Spanish language for our MVP, and we partnered with the Cervantes Institute, the leading Spanish Language Teaching institution.
+We focused on the Spanish language for our MVP (Minimum Viable Product), and we partnered with the Cervantes Institute, the leading Spanish Language Teaching institution.

 Through exhaustive research of the market and multiple conversations with users and teachers, we narrowed down a feature set that became a prototype developed in Unity, with Sony investment.
 This was our tool to learn and finetune the final product, and our showcase to future investors.